ha36d/vault-utils/README.md

-  -d, --dstaddr string     Destination vault address to write to -f, --dstengine string   Destination vault kv engines to write to -k, --dsttoken string    Destination vault token to write to -h, --help               help for copy
+  -d, --dstaddr string     Destination vault address to write to -f, --dstengine string   Destination vault kv engines to write to -k, --dsttoken string    Destination vault token to write to -z, --engineinpath       Add the name of the engine in the copied Path -h, --help               help for copy

 Global Flags: